StefanoDamato/FVDDPpkg/README.md

 ### Contacts

-:e-mail: For questions, contributions or bug reports contact me at `\texttt{stefano.damato@idsia.ch}` or use the [issues section](https://github.com/StefanoDamato/FVDDPpkg/issues) on the GitHub repository.
+:e-mail: For questions, contributions or bug reports contact me at `stefano.damato@idsia.ch` or use the [issues section](https://github.com/StefanoDamato/FVDDPpkg/issues) on the GitHub repository.